-Helmet holder is located on the left side below the seat.
+Helmet holder

-Unlocking
+Helmet holders are located on the left side below the seat and under the seat.
+Use the helmet holders only when parked.

-Insert the ignition key and turn it counterclockwise.
+Helmet holder

-Locking
+▶ Insert the ignition key and turn it clockwise to unlock.
+Hang your helmet on the holder hook.
+Turn the key counterclockwise to lock the holder hook and then remove the key.

-- 1 Hang your helmet on the holder pin and push it in to lock. - Remove the key.Use the helmet holder only when parked.
+Removing the Seat P.53